 Now the story is not all good-good, and Android Q might bring some restrictions into your life.
-If you buy a locked Android Q device from a carrier, they’ll have the capability to stop you from using SIM cards of specific others carriers by created lists for ‘allowed’ and ‘excluded’ carriers.
+If you buy a locked Android Q device from a carrier, they’ll have the capability to stop you from using SIM cards of other carriers by creating lists for ‘allowed’ and ‘excluded’ carriers.

 Moreover, in-built facial recognition support could also mean app and payment authentication through the face and added security.

-The Android Q 10 build is including new permission called “READ_CLIPBOARD_IN_BACKGROUND”.
+The Android Q 10 build includes new permission called “READ_CLIPBOARD_IN_BACKGROUND”.
 As the name suggests, the new permission will hamper random background apps from accessing the clipboard content.
-Above all, apps would be asked to get a “signature” form the OEM.
+Above all, apps would be asked to get a “signature” from the OEM.

 Often, you update an app and then immediately reget the action, possibly because of new bugs and glitches.
 Now, many permission and command lines on the leaked build suggest that Android Q will have the ability to roll back apps to their previous version.